product_id = 4882958647355variant_id = 33629912334395template_name =

-Not everyone who has been infected with coronavirus had symptoms and went to the doctor.
+Not everyone who has been infected with coronavirus experiences symptoms and goes to the doctor’s.
 And not everyone has been tested.
-So it is difficult for researchers to estimate how many people were actually sick and how many have been infected.
+So, it is difficult for researchers to estimate how many people have actually been ill and how many have been infected.
 An antibody test allows for a rough estimate of unknown cases and thus a better monitoring of the spread of the virus.
-This is an important factor for deciding whether contact limitations and other measures can be relaxed.
+This is an important factor when it comes to deciding whether contact limitations and other measures can be relaxed.

 How do antibody tests help?
-If you have been infected with coronavirus SARS-CoV-2 you probably carry the antibodies.
-These antibodies can be detected in blood by laboratories.
-This will indicate if you have already been infected with COVID-19 and are therefore likely immune to a further infection.
+If you have been infected with coronavirus SARS-CoV-2, you probably carry the antibodies.
+These antibodies can be detected in your blood by laboratories.
+This will indicate if you have already been infected with Covid-19 and are therefore likely immune to further infection.

 Who should take the test?

-The antibodies can be detected one to two weeks after the beginning of the disease.
-A good rule of thumb is that the test is useful starting at around14 days, after you have had flu-like symptoms.
+The antibodies can be detected one to two weeks after the beginning of infection.
+A good rule of thumb is that the test is useful starting at around 14 days after you experienced flu-like symptoms.

-If you currently have symptoms of a flu or cold, then a test is probably not useful – antibodies cannot always be detected in the earlier stages.
-If you want to test if you are currently infected, you need a PCR test like the cerascreen® Coronavirus Test to detect the presence of the genetic material of the virus (currently only available in Germany).
+If you currently have symptoms of the flu or cold, then a test is probably not useful – antibodies cannot always be detected in the earlier stages.
+If you want to test for a current infection, you need a PCR test, like the cerascreen® Coronavirus Test to detect the presence of the genetic material of the virus (currently only available in Germany).

 How does the test work?

-The cerascreen® Antibody Test is a sample taking and send-in kit for home use.
-It uses a small blood sample taken from a fingertip and collecting a few drops of blood on a dried blood spot card.
+The cerascreen® Antibody Test is a sample-taking and send-in kit for home use.
+It involves taking a small blood sample from a fingertip and collecting a few drops of blood on a dried blood spot card.
 You can take it where and when is convenient for you.
-Then simply send the sample tube to our diagnostic laboratory using the free return envelope.
+After taking a blood sample, simply send the dried blood spot card to our diagnostic laboratory using the free return envelope.

-The laboratory uses the established ELISA analysis method in order to test your blood for IgG antibodies to the coronavirus.
-When the analysis is complete, you will receive a notification by email or the my cerascreen® app.
+The laboratory uses the established ELISA analysis method to test your blood for IgG coronavirus antibodies.
+When the analysis is complete, you will receive a notification by email or the My cerascreen® app.
 You can then download your personal results report with your test result.

 How conclusive is the test?

-The cerascreen® Antibody Test uses scientifically established measurement techniques for the detection of COVID-19 antibodies.
-It is a very diagnostically conclusive method for determining if a coronavirus was present.
+The cerascreen® Antibody Test uses scientifically established measurement techniques for detecting Covid-19 antibodies.
+It is a diagnostically conclusive method for determining if a coronavirus infection has occurred.

-Just as all medical tests, it is not 100% accurate.
-In rare cases it can lead to a false positive (you tested positive, but have not yet had the virus) or a false negative (you tested negative, but have already had the virus).
+Just as with all medical tests, it is not 100% accurate.
+In rare cases, it can lead to a false positive (you tested positive, but have not yet had the virus) or a false negative (you tested negative, but have already had the virus).

 The accuracy of laboratory tests like the cerascreen® Antibody Test is, however, considerably higher than quick tests that give a result without having been analysed in a lab.

-A positive result can be an indication that you have already had a coronavirus infection.
+A positive result can be an indication that you have already been infected with the coronavirus.

 What is the ELISA analysis method?

-ELISA stands for “Enzyme-linked Immunosorbent Assay”.
+ELISA stands for ‘enzyme-linked immunosorbent assay’.
 It is the standard scientific method that labs use to detect antibodies in the blood.
-ELISA is typically used for allergy tests or to diagnose infectious diseases, and is also the established laboratory measure for antibody tests for SARS-CoV-2.
+ELISA is typically used for allergy tests or to diagnose infectious diseases and is also the established laboratory method used for SARS-CoV-2 antibody tests.

 The virus (the antigen) is attached to a special lab plate, to which your sample is then added.
-If there are antibodies in your sample, then afer a while they bind to the antigens to form complexes.
+If there are antibodies in your sample, then after a while, they bind to the antigens to form complexes.

-If these “sandwiches” are present, then a chemical substance added to the enzyme will as a result change color.
-The color intensity indicates if there are antibodies in the sample and if so, how many.
+If these ‘sandwiches’ are present, then a chemical substance added to the enzyme will subsequently change colour.
+The colour intensity indicates if there are antibodies in the sample and if so, how many.

 Do I need to report my result?

-No. In contrast with a result from a PCR Test, one is not required to report the antibody test result.
+No. In contrast with results from a PCR test, you are not required to report your antibody test results.
 Neither you nor the lab is required to report the result to the public health office.